wp-plugins/bulletproof-security/readme.txt

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =

-BulletProof Security free provides .htaccess protection against browser based hacking attempts: XSS, RFI, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
+BulletProof Security free provides .htaccess protection against browser based hacking attempts: XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
 It is recommended that you additionally add a secure custom php.ini, log PHP errors, lock ALL WordPress Mission Critical files and add HTTP error logging for your website.
 BulletProof Security Pro contains the same secure .htaccess files as the free version and includes secure custom php.ini files, logs PHP errors, locks ALL WordPress Mission Critical files on the fly and has built-in HTTP error logging to log 400, 403 and 404 errors that occur on your website.

 = Is BulletProof Security automatically setup already? =